 Leshan Sichuan, China Travel Guide

-Explore Leshan's natural beauty and hiking opportunities.
+Explore Leshan's natural beauty and opportunities for hiking.

 Beginner/Moderate paths around Baoguo Temple.
 Trekking from base to Golden Summit is challenging (2 days).
 Cable cars exist.